commonhaus/foundation/COMMUNICATION.md

 # Join Our Community

 We rely on the contribution and participation of our members.
-Whether you're here to contribute code, share knowledge, or simply support the continued development of our open-source projects, our community spaces welcome everyone ready to make a positive impact.
+Whether you're here to contribute code, share knowledge, or simply support the continued development of our open source projects, our community spaces welcome everyone ready to make a positive impact.

 ## Engage, learn, and share